Moving to Singapore

 Download the free Expat Arrivals Singapore Schools Guide for an overview of what expat parents can expect from the school system in Singapore.
 Read about a typical school day, the difference between public and private schools, and everything you need to know about the admissions process.

-Prudent measures by the government have ensured a stable economy, and with big names in business and trade establishing regional headquarters in the city-state, qualified expats will find plenty of professional opportunities.
+Prudent measures by the government have ensured a stable economy and some of the biggest names in business have established regional headquarters in the country, so qualified expats will find plenty of professional opportunities.

-It follows that Singapore has become home to a large percentage of high-earning expats, many who substantiate that they have access to much more disposable income than they did in their home country.
-That said, inflation continues to creep up, resulting in a higher cost of living than in many surrounding countries, and expats will need to make sure that they negotiate a salary that can cover the hefty housing prices.
+Singapore is home to a large percentage of high-earning expats, many of whom have much more disposable income than they did in their home country.
+That said, there is a high cost of living, and expats will need to make sure that they negotiate a salary that can cover the hefty housing prices.

-Raising children here is also ideal for parents, those relocating overseas with little ones can take comfort in the knowledge that the city is crime-free, clean and safe.
-Furthermore, a variety of international schools provide a high standard of education, with school fees usually financed by the employer.
+With Singapore's tropical climate, it’s an ideal place to raise a family.
+Expats moving to Singapore with children can take comfort in the knowledge that the city is crime-free, clean and safe.
+Various international schools provide a high standard of education, and school fees are often subsidised by employers.

-The only real downside to living in Singapore is the government control of information through restrictions on broadcast and print media.
-There is, however, always the option of keeping abreast with world news and events online and through foreign magazines and newspapers, but these are available at higher costs than local publications.
+The only real downside to living in Singapore is the government's control of information through restrictions on broadcast and print media.
+Keeping abreast with world news and events online and through foreign magazines and newspapers is easy though, but these generally cost more than local publications.